 These comments from Hollywood filmmaker Woody Allen following the allegations against Hollywood producer Harvey Weinstein scream “men protecting men.”
 Further, they have a sinister implication: that men in positions of power — like Allen or Weinstein — don’t want to have to defend themselves.
 In fact, they don’t think it’s “right.”

-In reporting on Allen’s recent comments, The New York Times mentions Allen’s own scandals of the early 90’s — in which Allen was accused of sexually abusing his 7-year-old daughter — as having “left Mr. Allen’s reputation badly damaged.”
+In reporting on Allen’s recent commons, The New York Times mentions Allen’s own scandals of the early 90’s — in which Allen was accused of sexually abusing his 7-year-old daughter — as having “left Mr. Allen’s reputation badly damaged.”
 I disagree.
 Allen’s film career is still thriving to this day, and his daughter, Dylan Farrow, even felt the need to remind everyone of the affair through an open letter in 2014.
 Not surprisingly, Allen was saved by Miramax co-founder Harvey Weinstein who produced “Bullets over Broadway” shortly after the allegations.
 At the time, Weinstein claimed being “shunned by Hollywood means nothing to Miramax.”

 I would never attempt to argue Allen’s guilt (or lack thereof).
 I, and anyone else not involved, have no idea what happened in 1993.
-However, this great scandal — before being promptly forgotten — and the following partnership between Allen and Weinstein brings to light an important narrative: it is possible that powerful men in entertainment can get away with disgusting acts due to the influence they hold.
+However, this great scandal — before being promptly forgotten — and the following partnership between Allen and Weinstein bring to light an now-obvious narrative: it is possible that powerful men in entertainment can get away with disgusting acts due to the influence they hold.

 This narrative was further proven true earlier this month when The New York Times reported that Weinstein, the man behind “Shakespeare in Love”, “My Week with Marilyn”, “Good Will Hunting”, and so many more iconic films, has been not only sexually harassing actresses and employees but also paying them for their silence.
 The article was prompted by the revelations of actress Ashley Judd.
 The story that has been told and retold goes as follows.
 Judd, twenty years ago, went to a “meeting” with Weinstein only to be greeted by the man himself in a bathrobe, expecting a massage or an audience for his shower.
 Almost as chilling as the event itself is Judd’s initial reaction: “How do I get out of the room as fast as possible without alienating Harvey Weinstein?”